MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsDialInConferencingConfiguration.md

 ```

 ### -InMemory
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Creates an object reference without actually committing the object as a permanent change.
-If you assign the output of this cmdlet called with this parameter to a variable, you can make changes to the properties of the object reference and then commit those changes by calling this cmdlet's matching Set- cmdlet.

-**Below Content Applies To:** Skype for Business Server 2015

 Creates an object reference without actually committing the object as a permanent change.
 If you assign the output of this cmdlet called with this parameter to a variable, you can make changes to the properties of the object reference and then commit those changes by calling this cmdlet's matching Set-\<cmdlet\>.